 Having spent the past 6 years writing code for the Arduino platform, I’ve noticed a trend in myths from both newcomers and veteran users.
 Here are the Top 5 Myths I see come up on forums, in classes, and on IRC.

 1. The Arduino uses its own Language

-This myth isn’t helped by the Arduino.cc home page which says
+This myth isn’t helped by the Arduino.cc home page used to say

 “The microcontroller on the board is programmed using the Arduino programming language.“

 While it is true that the structure of an Arduino sketch looks unique, it is really just C++ with a tiny bit of preprocessing.
 Users writing “Arduino Code” are actually writing C++ with, what I call, the Arduino Library.
 Functions like digitalWrite() are just that, C++ functions.

 So while the Arduino Library does a great job of making microcontroller programming very simple, it is not its own language.

 Countless tutorials have lulled newbies into this trap.
 The very first Arduino board, of which something like 200 was produced, had a LED and series resistor on Pin 13.
 That’s the only board that did.
 So you should never never never connect a LED to Pin 13, without a resistor!